-Effective January 1, 2012 the Company reorganized its flexible films businesses, which included the Tapes, Bags and Coatings and Specialty Films divisions, into two new operating divisions; Flexible Packaging and Engineered Materials.
-The Company's operations are organized into four reporting segments: Rigid Open Top, Rigid Closed Top, Engineered Materials, and Flexible Packaging.
-The prior year amounts have been restated for the new operating segments.
+During the quarter ended December 31, 2011 the Company reorganized its flexible films businesses, which include the Tapes, Bags and Coatings, and Specialty Films divisions, into two new operating divisions; Flexible Packaging and Engineered Materials.
+The purpose of structuring the businesses in this manner was to significantly enhance the Company's product portfolio in the finished flexible packaging space.
+This move will allow the Company to leverage its unique innovation capabilities at the interface of rigid and flexible technologies and to serve customers with innovative packaging solutions.
+The Company also moved an immaterial product line from the Rigid Open Top Division into the Engineered Materials segment.
 The Company has manufacturing and distribution centers in the United States, Canada, Mexico, Belgium, Australia, Brazil, Malaysia, Germany and India.
-The United States operation represents 93% of the Company's net sales and 94% of the long-lived assets.
-The Canadian operations represent 2% of net sales and 2% of long-lived assets.
-Mexican operations represent 1% of net sales and 2% of long-lived assets.
+The United States operations represent 93% of net sales and 94% of the long lived assets.
+The Canadian operations represent 2% of net sales and 2% of long lived assets.
+Mexican operations represent 1% of net sales and 2% of long lived assets.
 Belgium operations represent 2% of net sales.
-All other jurisdictions represent less than 1% of net sales or long-lived assets.
-Selected information by reportable segment is presented in the following table:
+All other jurisdictions represent less than 1% of net assets or long lived assets.
+Selected information by reportable segment under current and future reorganization is presented in the following tables:

-Quarterly Period Ended Two Quarterly rly Periods Ended
+Quarterly Period Ended

-M arch 31, 2012 April 2, 2011 M arch 31, 2012 pril 2, 2011
+Dec December 31, 2011 nuary 1, 2011

-Net sales:
+Net sales: 2011 2011

-Rigid Open Top \$ 296 \$ 290 \$ 583 \$ 565
+Rigid Open Top \$ 287 \$ 275

-Rigid Closed Top 364 254 711 480
+Rigid Closed Top 347 226

-Engineered Materials 337 354 665 705
+Engineered Materials 328 351

-Flexible Packaging 186 206 361 395
+Flexible Packaging 175 189

-Total net sales \$ 1,183 \$ 1,104 \$ 2,320 \$ 2,145
+Total net sales \$ 1,137 \$ 1,041

 Operating income (loss):

-Rigid Open Top \$ 44 \$ 31 \$ 76 \$ 54
+Rigid Open Top \$ 31 \$ 23

-Rigid Closed Top 24 22 27 38
+Rigid Closed Top 3 16

-Engineered Materials 19 9 20 (1)
+Engineered Materials 2 (10)

-Flexible Packaging 4 (10) (3) (21)
+Flexible Packaging (7) (11)

-Total operating income \$ 91 \$ 52 \$ 120 \$ 70
+Total operating income \$ 29 \$ 18

 Depreciation and amortization:

-Rigid Open Top \$ 24 \$ 25 \$ 46 \$ 49
+Rigid Open Top \$ 22 \$ 24

-Rigid Closed Top 32 23 67 46
+Rigid Closed Top 35 23

-Engineered Materials 17 17 34 37
+Engineered Materials 17 20

-Flexible Packaging 15 21 29 37
+Flexible Packaging 15 16

-Total depreciation and amortization \$ 88 \$ 86 \$ 176 \$ 169
+Total depreciation and amortization \$ 89 \$ 83